Shippable/docs/sources/provision/tutorial/build-google-compute-engine-image-packer.md

 Detailed info about `cliConfig` resource is [here](/platform/workflow/resource/cliconfig).

 ###4.
 Define the `jobs` section of the shippable.yml
 A job is the actual execution unit of the assembly line.
-Here we are adding `deployBEAppKctl_GKE` by adding this to the jobs section of shippable.yml.

 In this job, we are going to do three things